Sanika1999/Speech_to_text/README.md

 # Speech_to_text
-Google Cloud Speech API in python
+Using Google Cloud Speech API in python.